 - The technician handles each extension with needle-thin tweezers.
-The technician will dip the end of the extension in glue, and then touch the extension to one lash and hold it there for 30-40 second until the lash adheres.
+The technician dips the end of the extension in glue, and then touches the extension to one lash and holds it there for 30 to 40 seconds until the lash adheres to the eyelash.

 - Throughout the process, the technician checks to make sure that no lashes are sticking together.

-- After all extension have been applied, the technician may trim them a bit to give them a natural look.
-The whole process can take anywhere from 40-90 minutes, depending on how fidgety you are and how many lashes you have.
+- After all extensions have been applied, the technician may trim them a bit to give them a natural look.
+The whole process may take anywhere from 40 to 90 minutes, depending on how many lashes are applied and if the client needs to make adjustments throughout.

 The extensions last anywhere from two to six weeks.
 Avoiding swimming, eye rubbing, and applying moisture near the eyes may help the extensions last longer.
 It's not uncommon for people to go back to the salon for touch ups after a couple of weeks.
 If the extensions require removal, the safest bet is to seek professional removal.